Privacy Policy

 Your privacy is important to us.
-This page explains what data Ari-web collects, how it is used, stored, and protected, as well as your rights and options regarding your personal information.
-By using Ari-web, you acknowledge and accept these terms in full.
+This page explains what data ARI.LT (Ari-web) collects, how it is used, stored, and protected, as well as your rights and options regarding your personal information.
+By using ARI.LT (Ari-web), you acknowledge and accept these terms in full.

-To provide and protect the services, Ari-web collects and retains detailed logs from various components of its infrastructure:
+To provide and protect the services, ARI.LT (Ari-web) collects and retains detailed logs from various components of its infrastructure:

 • Forgejo (HTTP logging): Records timestamps, IP addresses, accessed routes, timing information, network ports, protocols, and network statuses.
 These logs help secure the service similarly to Nginx logs.